dragonstyle/share-post/README.md

-# embedify
+# emplace
-Embed social media posts in your Quarto documents.
+Emplace social media posts in your Quarto documents.